rob-myers/rob-myers.github.io/articles/tech2.md

 But usually objects must be avoided: static ones like walls, dynamic ones like other NPCs.

 If there are no dynamic objects, a canonical approach exists.
 The navigable area is represented by polygons (possibly with holes), where A and B lie in their interior.
-These polygons can be triangulated, inducing an undirected graph:
+These polygons can be triangulated (admittedly non-canonically), inducing an undirected graph:

 > its nodes are _the triangles of the triangulation_; two nodes are connected iff _their respective triangles share an edge._